petedejoy/documentation/v2/clickstream/destinations/facebook-app-events.md

 sidebar: platform_sidebar
 ---

 Available for server-side and mobile sources, Astronomer Clickstream makes it easy to send your data to Facebook App Events.
-Once you follow the steps below, your data will be routed through our platform and pushed to Facebook Pixel in the appropriate format.
+Once you follow the steps below, your data will be routed through our platform and pushed to Facebook App Events in the appropriate format.

 ## What is Facebook App Events and how does it work?